If rice pudding and peach crisp had a baby, it would be a deliciously comforting bowl of this cinnamon-spiced baked peach oatmeal.

 - 2 eggs

-- In large mixing bowl, stir together oats, baking powder, baking soda, cinnamon, salt, and brown sugar.
+- In a large bowl, stir together the oats, baking powder, baking soda, cinnamon, salt, and brown sugar.2 cups old-fashioned oats, 2 teaspoons baking powder, 1/2 teaspoon salt, 1/4 teaspoon baking soda, 1 teaspoon cinnamon, 1/2 cup brown sugar

-- In separate medium bowl whisk together milk, melted butter, vanilla, and eggs.
+- In a separate medium bowl, whisk together the milk, melted butter, vanilla, and eggs.1/2 cup butter, 1 1/2 cups milk, 1 teaspoon vanilla, 2 eggs

-- Pour liquid into dry ingredients and stir until well mixed.
-Stir in peaches.
+- Pour the wet ingredients into the dry ingredients and stir until well mixed.
+Stir in peaches.1 can sliced peaches

 - Spray an 8x8 baking dish with cooking spray or grease with butter.

-- Pour batter into dish and bake at 350 for 45-50 minutes, or until set and lightly browned on top.
+- Pour the batter into the prepared dish and bake at 350 for 45-50 minutes, or until set and lightly browned on top.

 “Even if something is left undone,